 Results returned by FORMAT function

-Column C shows results returned by FORMAT function in column D. Similarly, column G presents what returned by FORMAT function in column H. Values in cells C12 through C14 will be the same as that in Figure 3 as long as the value in cell C11 does not equal to 0.
-This is inconsistent with the explanations in above table.
+Column C shows results returned by the FORMAT function in column D. Similarly, column G presents what returned by FORMAT function in column H. Values in cells C12 through C14 will be the same as that in Figure 3 as long as the value in cell C11 does not equal to 0.
+This is inconsistent with the explanations in the above table.
 You can have a try on your own.